wyasul/thermo-simulation/README.md

 6. Reset or adjust:
    - Click "Reset" to start over with the default parameters.
    - Or continue modifying the ongoing simulation to explore different scenarios.
+   - By default, the simulation starts at midnight (hour 0).
+Changing the start hour has been disabled.
+To simulate a different start hour, you can tune parameters at hour 0 in such a way that an desired "starting state" is reached by the hour that you wish the simulation to begin with.

 ## Running the Tests